 - Sarah Bengston (Assistant Professor at Baruch College, CUNY)

 - George Byrd (Associate Professor of Agriculture at Ferrum College) - deceased

-- Lesley Campbell (Assistant Professor at Ryerson University)
+- Lesley Campbell (Associate Professor at Ryerson University)

-- Reed Cartwright (Assistant Professor at Arizona State University)
+- Reed Cartwright (Associate Professor at Arizona State University)

 - Madhusudhan Choudhary (Associate Professor at Sam Houston State University)

 - Anne Danielson-Francois (Associate Professor at University of Michigan-Dearborn)

 - Scott Egan (Associate Professor at Rice University)